 We move forward in our mission to raise awareness and education on the ravages of Sickle Cell.
-Our founder and mother of three children with the disease, has been invited to speak in New York at a conference sponsored by The Department of Health and Human Services Office of Public Health and Science Region II to speak at a conference titled “The Importance of Integrating Sickle Cell Disease and Thalassemia in Preconception Health”.
-This date coincides to commemorate the 100th Anniversary of Sickle Cell Disease on Friday, December 10, 2010.
-The meeting is being held at the Federal Building in Manhattan.
-The purpose of the meeting is to raise awareness of Genetic Diseases, particularly Sickle Cell Disease (SCD) and Thalassemia, for which public health issues remain real challenges for individuals and families.
-With the establishment of the Newborn Screening program many providers and policy makers have assumed that SCD and Thalassemia are no longer issues in the US.
-However, our large immigrant population and the lack of counseling provided to people with traits warrants a closer look at counseling and screening practices.
-The meeting will also serve as a forum to discuss the importance of integrating SCD and Thalassemia in preconception health in the delivery of family planning and primary care services.
-This invitational meeting will convene about 200 health providers and policy makers from the Region (New Jersey, New York, Puerto Rico and the US Virgin Islands).
-Vikki is dedicated in her mission to assist making changes in the way this disease is perceived by the public and raise awareness to move forward towards reasonable maintenance of symptoms or possibly an eventual cure.
-Her efforts have been rewarded for the first time by the fact that she can make a small contribution to this end.
-We applaud her and hope that her contribution at this forum will draw the attention of the health providers and policy makers whom we need on our side to promote furthering our mission to help every man, woman and child who suffers with sickle cell or carries the sickle cell trait.
+Our founder and mother of three children with sickle cell had previously been invited to speak in New York at a conference sponsored by The Department of Health and Human Services Office of Public Health and Science Region II to speak at a conference titled “The Importance of Integrating Sickle Cell Disease and Thalassemia in Preconception Health”.
+This date coincided to commemorate the 100th Anniversary of Sickle Cell Disease on Friday, December 10, 2010.
+The meeting was held at the Federal Building in Manhattan.
+The purpose of the meeting was to raise awareness of Genetic Diseases, particularly Sickle Cell Disease (SCD) and Thalassemia, for which public health issues remain real challenges for individuals and families.
+In the last years we have made some significant strides forward.

 “Your baby has a 25% chance of having Sickle Cell”